Customer information sharing in the Economic Crime and Corporate Transparency Act 2023: key points for firms

 A firm may wish to share information about a customer that is relevant to preventing, detecting or investigating economic crime, but it may not be possible to identify another firm to which that information would be useful.
 For example, where a bank exits a customer relationship due to economic crime concerns, it will not necessarily be able to identify any banks to which the customer will apply in the future.

-The Bill provides for indirect sharing through a third-party intermediary.
-The Government stressed that it will have no involvement in devising the actual machinery of such sharing, although the Bill envisages a user-pays subscription model similar to Cifas’s National Fraud Database.
+Section 189 of the Act provides for indirect sharing through a third-party intermediary.
+The Government stressed that it will have no involvement in devising the actual machinery of such sharing, although the Act envisages a user-pays subscription model similar to Cifas’s National Fraud Database.

 The Government emphasised in its January 2023 Impact Assessment that a “privately funded third-party platform […] will take time to reach the estimated level of utilisation”, but an industry pilot scheme is already underway to explore appetite amongst firms and test the viability of a platform.
 The pilot scheme is reported to involve various banks as well as the NCA, and a second pilot is expected to involve further banks, the Home Office, and UK Finance.